Back in time: My boating experience as a beginner, and moving on

-[I have written this cruise report in hindsight.
+[I have written this cruise log in hindsight.
 Much of it is from memory, therefore some details might be inaccurate]

 Anne and I had been to the Dalmatian coast around Hvar on a land based holiday in the year before, and liked it a lot.

 The original plan for our first boat trip was to join two colleagues from my lab in Vienna, who had done similar trips and been talking fondly of them.
 We agreed to charter a motor boat to suit the four of us for one week, but unfortunately they backed out closer to the start date, due to worrying news in the media about the risk of an impending war in Yugoslavia.

 Anyhow, I am feeling adventurous, and we are keen to proceed on our own, even as beginners.